 GCS-ICONS-50Rising real estate prices

 The U.S. real estate market is significantly more expensive compared to countries like Spain and Portugal.
-For example, U.S. home prices are, on average, about 40-50% higher than in Portugal.
+For example, on average, U.S. home prices are about 40-50% higher than in Portugal.
 In Lisbon, homes average around โ‚ฌ3,600 per square meter, while in many U.S. cities, the cost per square meter can be over $5,000.
 Similarly, in Spain, the average price per square meter is around โ‚ฌ2,000, which is about half of what you’d find in major U.S. cities.

-Here is a selection of some of the best countries to move to from the USA, particularly if you want a laid-back lifestyle, excellent quality of life, and low crime.
+Here is a selection of some of the best countries for American expats, particularly if you want a laid-back lifestyle, excellent quality of life, and low crime.

 1. Portugal